codex-storage/bittorrent-codex-docs/10 Notes/Learn BitTorrent.md

 [[libtorrent-rasterbar|libtorrent]] is also an excellent source of information about the protocol and it will be the main source of learning the APIs and potential integration points.

 > The further you go the more you realise that libtorrent **is** probably the best source of information about the BitTorrent protocol.
-Perhaps one can even say that most of the protocol developments in the are of BitTorrent happens in libtorrent.
+Perhaps one can even say that most of the protocol developments in the area of BitTorrent happens in libtorrent.
 Simply speaking, libtorrent is BitTorrent.

 ### Papers